-- User Last: Applies the device-assigned policy first and then the user-assigned policy. - Device Last: Applies the user-assigned policy first and then the device-assigned policy. - User Only: Applies the user-assigned policy.
+- User Precedence: The user-assigned policy overrides the device-assigned policy. - Device Precedence: The device-assigned policy overrides the user-assigned policy. - User Only: Applies the user-assigned policy.
 If there is no user-assigned policy, the device-assigned policy is applied. - Device Only: Applies the device-assigned policy.
 Ignores the user-assigned policy.